Issue(s): X-Force #12, X-Force #13, X-Force #14, X-Force #15

 As for the Cable plot, Deadpool shoots the fake Domino, who is identified as Vanessa (a name that Deadpool called her before, but now it's clear that Vanessa isn't just Domino's civilian name).

-Note that Cable is the "forever cancer".
+Note that Cable is the "forever cancer" (which is actually a more appropriate name for Deadpool).

 Cable loses his fight to Deadpool...